strongloop/strongloop.com2/_posts/2020-09-16-sept-slack-qanda.md

 ---

-**Question:** Does LoopBack has any build-in cache?
+**Question:** Does LoopBack has any built-in cache?
 Or should we implement that to make response even faster?

 **Answer:**
 We currently don’t but there are some example implementations for your reference: